Intentional Tort Lawyers

 Intentional Torts Doctrine

 Intentional torts have a rigid structure and are not as complex as negligence.
 They follow the elements for which they are named.
-For example, the elements for battery are:
+For example, the elements of battery are:

 In this case, physical contact doesn’t have to be made, such as in the spitting example above.
 If someone throws an object at you and hits you with it, that person didn’t physically touch you, but his actions caused harm — battery.

 However, not all intentional torts are this straightforward.
 Sometimes, an intentional tort could be ruled as negligence and vice versa.
-An intentional tort attorney record familiar with tort law with a proven track will investigate your case to help determine if the tort was intentional or negligence.
+An intentional tort attorney with a proven track record will investigate your case to help determine if the tort was intentional or negligence.

 Intentional Torts and Damages

 While you could win in court without showing damages, most people won’t waste time filing such a lawsuit.
 You might get “nominal” damages, which could be $1.
 Nominal damages are in name only.
-You don’t receive compensation for the damages.
+You don’t receive compensation for them.
 This is an important factor if you need to show a legal right.
-For example, if someone trespasses on your land and does not damage your land, you might win a case for nominal damages.
+For example, if someone trespasses on your land and does not damage it, you might win a case for nominal damages.

 However, with this ruling, you can get an injunction against the trespassing individual.
 Should that person trespass again, even without causing damages, you could bring contempt sanctions against that person.
 Additionally, you could use the nominal damages ruling for an award of punitive damages.
-If the person who was caught trespassing had done it before and ignored your requests to stay off your property, and you know that the person will continue to trespass even after being ordered to stay off your property by the court, you could ask the court for punitive damages to, hopefully, deter that person from continuing his or her invasive behaviors.
+If the person who was caught trespassing had done it before and ignored your requests to stay off your property, and you know that the person will continue to trespass even after being ordered to stay off your property by the court, you could ask the court for punitive damages to deter that person from continuing their invasive activity.

 Contact an Intentional Tort Attorney

-If you have been the victim of an intentional tort, it’s important to get in contact with experienced attorneys – choosing the right lawyer can make a world of difference in your case.
-That’s why you should contact Morgan & Morgan to schedule a free case evaluation.
+If you have been the victim of an intentional tort, it’s important to get in contact with experienced attorneys — choosing the right lawyer can make a world of difference in your case.
+That’s why you should contact Morgan & Morgan by filling out a free case evaluation today.
 We assign our clients a full team of focused lawyers and supporting legal staff to provide the best results and service possible.
 Regardless of your situation, you’ll be part of the Morgan & Morgan family and have our attorneys by your side, fighting for you.